Making Fake Pokémon

 - Monster, for Pokémon based on reptiles and some 'creepified' mammals.

-- No Eggs, for Pokémon that can't breed.
+- Undiscovered, for Pokémon that can't breed.

-- Plant, for Grass Pokémon.
+- Grass, for Grass Pokémon.

 - Water 1, for aquatic mammals or other Water-types that don't fit into Water 2 and Water 3.